polterguy/phosphorusfive/FAQ.md

 Probably yes, people tend to remember meeting me.
 I consider myself an _"opinionated nomadic software developer"_, and I travel a lot, and often I stay at the same place for several years, before I move on, to see more of this beautiful Earth of ours.
+Sometimes in unconventional ways, such as when I hitchhiked through California as a street performer, playing guitar.
+Or when I roamed around the entire Europe with a camping car for 6 months.
+I'm almost positively certain about that I must have some _"Gypsy blood"_ beneath my skin.

 ### Are you the guy playing Saxophone, Harmonica, Guitar on your videos?